robbenz/dia_plugs/responsive-menu/readme.txt

 3. Example Front End Expanded Menu

 == Changelog ==

+= 2.8 (26th July 2015) =
+* Launched Pro Version 1.0 with:
+	- Ability to use as the only menu on the site (responsive and desktop)
+	- Option to only show on mobile using wp_is_mobile()
+	- Various colour themes
+	- Header bar creator
+	- Menu Auto-Height option
+	- Background scrolling disabled option
+* Added "Reset to default" option
+* Removed Metatag check
+* Improved transient caching
+* Bugfixes

 = 2.7 (14th June 2015) =
 * Added Navigation Tabs for Admin Pages -thanks to mkdgs for this!